The PhD Scholarship provides funding for successful applicants to attain a Doctor of Philosophy (PhD).

 - Enhance the scale and focus of research relevant to the Suicide Prevention Research Fund priorities

-Applicants who wish to attain a research focussed PhD in suicide prevention.
+Applicants who wish to attain a research focussed PhD in suicide prevention are eligible for this grant.

 |PhD Scholarship funding level||The total grant value is up to $108,000.|